Klaas2811/Destroy-your-PC/README.md

 ## ❗ Legal Disclaimer

 This repository is strictly intended for **educational**, **cybersecurity research**, and **virtual machine testing** purposes only.
-Running this script on a physical machine or another user's device without permission may be illegal.
+**Running this script on a physical machine or another user's device without permission may be illegal**.
 By using this code, you take full responsibility for any consequences.